ChanChar/GameSever/README.md

+Concerns:

+1. Are game token timeouts determined by users or by the games themselves.

 TODO:

-1. Add indexes to games titles
-2. Add uniqueness constraint to users
+Design Notes:

-2. Multiple play tokens for continuous play on multiple games at a time.
+ - Multiple play tokens for continuous play on multiple games at a time.

 Rough Draft of User Interface: